danelahman/tempore-lang/README.md

     ./tempore --resources time-interval examples/time_intervals.tpe

-or with the **Resource grade** selector in the web interface, which switches automatically when a built-in example is loaded.
-The default is `time-lower-bound`.
-Six monoids are available.
+or with the **Resource grade** selector in the web interface, which switches its value automatically when a built-in example is loaded.
+The default grade monoid is `time-lower-bound`.
+Currently, six monoids are available to choose.

-Three grade computations by time, written as integer literals such as `3` or pairs such as `(1, 4)`:
+Three monoids grade resources and computations by time, written as integer literals such as `3` or pairs such as `(1, 4)`:

 - **`time-lower-bound`** — non-negative integers, a lower bound on the time a computation takes. `rho` is a sub-grade of `rho'` when `rho >= rho'`; zero is